Long read

 Recent studies have revealed that Cartagena is sinking at a much more accelerated rate, nearly 50% faster, relative to global sea-level rise, which had not been considered in earlier sea-level projections for the city.
 These findings indicate that cities like Cartagena must prepare for more challenging futures than anticipated in global assessments and will need to do more to protect their legacies.

-Colombia has taken action to enhance its coast by building sea walls to prevent flooding and restoring coral reefs and mangroves to buffer against storm surges, but more detailed geospatial data is needed to understand the complete picture of how the coast is changing.
+Colombia has taken action to enhance its coast by building sea walls to prevent flooding and restoring coral reefs and mangroves as nature-based solutions to buffer against storm surges, but more detailed geospatial data and geohazard studies is needed to understand the complete picture of how the coast is changing.
+Lidar sensors and lidar data have been instrumental in this effort, allowing for the precise mapping of cliff faces, shorelines, and points lines crucial for planning effective flood defences and flood protection strategies.

 But I don’t have to travel too far to see how climate change is affecting coastal communities.
 No place in the United States is more vulnerable to climate change than Florida.